AdaptableTools/openfin-demo/README.md

 An [Action Column](https://docs.adaptabletools.com/docs/adaptable-functions/action-column-function) has been added to the _Trades View_ which displays a 'Cancel' button in any row where Status is 'active'.
 When clicked it changes the Status to 'inactive'.

 ### User Menu Items

-All 3 views have 2 menu items which when clicked will broadcast the Instrument via an [FDC3](https://fdc3.finos.org/) message (using current channel):

-- _Broadcast_ [Context Menu](https://docs.adaptabletools.com/docs/user-interface/context-menu) Item which appears only when right-clicking in a cell in Instrument
-- _Broadcast_ [Column Menu](https://docs.adaptabletools.com/docs/user-interface/column-menu/) Item which appears only in Instrument Column Menu

 The _Trades View_ has a _Cancel_ Context Menu Item which appears in all rows where _Status_ is 'active'.
 When the menu item is selected the _Status_ changes to 'inactive'.